 Financing new tech

-This year’s COP has been referred to as the “finance COP”, and will focus heavily on establishing a new global finance target.
-Member states will discuss financial commitments that each country will contribute to combat climate change, with attention to how resources are allocated to both contributing and vulnerable nations.
+This year’s COP has been referred to as the “finance COP”, and focused heavily on establishing a new global finance target.
+Member states discussed financial commitments that each country will contribute to combat climate change, with attention to how resources are allocated to both contributing and vulnerable nations.
 Amid geopolitical uncertainties, setting a new finance target that is both ambitious and feasible will be challenging.

 But this decision will have far-reaching implications, especially for regions such as the Pacific Islands that rely on international support to build climate resilience.